 In the heart of the Laurel Highlands at an altitude of 2,600 feet, Kooser State Park attracts visitors year-round to its 250 acres of forest and the beautiful trout stream that flows the full length of the park.

 The park’s original design character was stamped by the Civilian Conservation Corps projects of the 1930s that established the existing lake and most of its use areas, its architecture and site details.
-The park’s basic appeal lies in its intimate areas which are most suited for family outings and small groups.
-Picnicking, fishing, swimming, camping, cross country skiing and family cabins are the major park uses.
+The park’s basic appeal lies in its intimate areas which are best suited for family outings and small groups.
+Picnicking, fishing, hiking, camping, cross-country skiing, and family cabins are the major park uses.

 Picnicking: Many picnic tables and the Mighty Oak Picnic Pavilion are available for year-round picnics.
 There is also a small stone pavilion centered in the picnic area that is available on a first-come, first-served basis.

-Hunting: Because of the park's small size, hunting is not permitted in the park.
+Hunting: Due to the park's small size, hunting is prohibited in the park.
 Hunters frequently camp in the park and walk to the Forbes State Forest lands that are adjacent to the park.
-Common game species are deer, turkey and grouse.
+Common game species are deer, turkey and black bear.